Organizational development in education

 Helping institutions to implement changes – often changes which most people would agree are long overdue – in the most effective way, minimizing destructive conflict and resistance.
 This includes maximizing participation and involvement to enhance decisions and increase motivation for change.

 Role and responsibility charting

-Having good information can be invaluable for decision-making, consensus-building, progress-checking, and focused change; data can be linked to key outcomes so a cause-and-effect relationship can be shown.
-Surveys are one common tool; universities often have extensive free or nearly-free survey capabilities; those in other sectors of education can often make use of their outreach or internship programs.
+Surveys can provide invaluable data for decision-making, consensus-building, progress-checking, and focused change, and the data can be linked to key outcomes so a cause-and-effect relationship can be shown.
+There is a great deal of information on surveys at Toolpack’s web page.
+Often, universities have extensive free or nearly-free survey capabilities; those in other sectors of education can often make use of the universities’ outreach or internship programs.

-Contact us today for information on educational discounts and our special expertise in higher education.
+Contact us today for our special expertise in higher education.